kmacedovarela/jbpm-demo-pizzapizza/README.md

 ## Installation

+To pull all projects code to a local machine:

+`git submodule update --init --recursive`

 To test this project its necessary to start jBPM, import projects, create its respective two kie containers and import the google assistant project to dialogflow.

 *For now, this file describes a local install without docker*